preetsuthar17/dracodemy/articles/5---overview-of-process-and-threads.md

 ## Process

   - Process is a program that is being executed
-    - Process don’t share memory, processes are isolated.
+  - Process doesn’t share memory, processes are isolated.
   - Process takes more time for context switching.
   - It takes more time for creation.

 ## Thread

-    - Thread is a segment of process.
+  - Thread is a segment of the process.
   - They can terminate quickly.
-    - They can share memory.
+  - They can share memories.
-    - Threads is a entirely different execution.
+  - Threads is an entirely different execution.
-    - Thread is very fast in terms of context switching
+  - Thread is very fast in terms of context-switching
-    - It takes very less time for creation compared to proces.
+  - It takes very little time for creation compared to process.